census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 <a name="import-metrics-packages"></a>
 ##### Import Packages

-To enable metrics, we’ll import a number of core and OpenCensus packages
+To enable metrics, we’ll import a number of core and OpenCensus packages.

 {{<tabs Snippet All>}}
 {{<highlight go>}}